tvdboom/ATOM/README.md

 		- 'not majority': resample all but majority class
 		- 'all': resample all classes<br><br>
 * **feature_insertion(n_features=2, generations=20, population=500)**
 Use a genetic algorithm to create new combinations of existing features and add them to the original dataset in order to capture the non-linear relations between the original features.
-Implemented using the [gplearn](https://gplearn.readthedocs.io/en/stable/index.html) package.
+A dataframe containing the description of the newly generated features and their scores can be accessed through the `genetic_features` attribute.
+This method is implemented using the [gplearn](https://gplearn.readthedocs.io/en/stable/index.html) package.
 It is adviced to only use this method when fitting linear models.
 	+ **n_features: int, optional (default=2)**
 	Maximum number of newly generated features (no more than 1% of the population).
 	+ **generations: int, optional (default=20)**